Patient education: Diaper rash in infants and children (Beyond the Basics)

 It is possible to reduce the risk of developing diaper rash by following some basic hygiene suggestions:

-- If baby wipes are used, choose a brand that is alcohol and fragrance-free.
+●If baby wipes are used, choose a brand that is alcohol and fragrance-free.
 Baby wipes are not recommended if the skin becomes irritated or develops open sores.
+If a diaper rash does not seem to be improving, baby wipes should potentially be stopped, as some baby wipes can cause allergic skin reactions.

 WHEN TO SEEK HELP

-If a child develops a fever (temperature above 100.4ºF or 38ºC) or has bloody stool, a change in the pattern of wet or dirty diapers (eg, constipation, diarrhea, frequent urination, etc), or any other worrisome signs or symptoms, the parent should contact the child's healthcare provider.
+If a child develops a fever (temperature above 100.4°F or 38°C) or has bloody stool, a change in the pattern of wet or dirty diapers (eg, constipation, diarrhea, frequent urination, etc), or any other worrisome signs or symptoms, the parent should contact the child's healthcare provider.

 In addition, if an infant or child with diaper rash does not improve after a few days or if the child develops blisters or pus-filled sores, the parent should contact the child's healthcare provider.